SMKrizan/day-planner/README.md

 https://smkrizan.github.io/day-planner/

 ### CONTRIBUTION
-Made with ☕+❤️ by Sara Krizan and in consultation with several LAs, TA, learning instructor and classmates through the University of Wisconsin Extended Campus Coding Bootcamp.
+Made with ☕+❤️ by Sara Krizan and in consultation with several LAs, TA, and learning instructor through the University of Wisconsin Extended Campus Coding Bootcamp.